Herob527/multispeaker_mixer/README.md

 Basically, it's based on Olusiowiec's DatasetMixer

 This program basically takes every dataset in "datasets" folder and mixes them to create a dataset for training multispeaker models like Flowtron, RADTTS etc.
+It doesn't use RADTTS's capability of having name of datasets as strings tho

 Each dataset must have "wavs" directory, "list_train.txt" and "list_val.txt"